Kitura/kitura.dev/en/resources/tutorials/templating.md

 2. [Kitura-MustacheTemplateEngine](https://github.com/IBM-Swift/Kitura-MustacheTemplateEngine).
 3. [Kitura-StencilTemplateEngine](https://github.com/IBM-Swift/Kitura-StencilTemplateEngine).

 > ![info]
-As of September 2016 GRMustache is available on macOS only and has not been fully ported to Swift 3.0.
-Please follow the [Kitura-MustacheTemplateEngine](https://github.com/IBM-Swift/Kitura-MustacheTemplateEngine) community for more information.
+GRMustache is available on macOS.
+It is also available on Linux starting from Swift 3.1.

 You can provide your own Kitura template engine by implementing the `TemplateEngine` protocol from [Kitura-TemplateEngine package](https://github.com/IBM-Swift/Kitura-TemplateEngine/blob/master/Sources/KituraTemplateEngine/TemplateEngine.swift).